giki-fse/cs101l/README.md

 ```

 This example uses a while loop to count from 1 to 10.
-It does so by incrementing a variable  named  counter  by  1  in  each  iteration  or  cycle.Incrementing  a  variable  means  to  add something to it, so that its value is increased.
+It does so by incrementing a variable  named  counter  by  1  in  each  iteration  or  cycle.
+Incrementing  a  variable  means  to  add something to it, so that its value is increased.

-#### Example
+#### Example 4.3
 Printing the numbers you entered using a while loop

 ``` cpp